peerreynders/solid-start-view-state-worker/README.md

 ### Using Stores

-The `viewState` can consist of one or more [stores](https://www.solidjs.com/docs/latest/api#using-stores) perhaps even mixed with some signals.
+The `View` can consist of one or more [stores](https://www.solidjs.com/docs/latest/api#using-stores) perhaps even mixed with some signals.

 Stores also support "nested setting" where a path and a new value is used to update the store, so the worker could simply send a list of patches instead of the entire store state.